Code-Institute-Submissions/Surf-The-West-Country/readme.md

 ## Wireframes ##

 I used both hand-drawing and wireframe.cc to sketch the layouts I had in mind.
-The main idea was to have Google Maps as the page's 'hero image' to provide visual sense of where each spot is located.
-The cards to be displayed in correlation to the map's north to south spots.
+The main idea was to have Google Maps as the page's 'hero image' to provide visual sense of where each spot is located and, the cards to be displayed in correlation to the map's north to south spots.

 https://wireframe.cc/6k04jO - desktop
 https://wireframe.cc/9SIj1b - mobile